matn7/CS-Notes/src/main/java/persistence/README.md

 ## Hibernate

 Object relational mapping framework which is used to map Java objects to relational database.
-It allows us to specify configuration to use to connect to the DB and to specify the way ava object should be mapped to the tables in that database.
+It allows us to specify configuration to use to connect to the DB and to specify the way Java object should be mapped to the tables in that database.
 Java objects as representation of data.